Google Map - centred on the wreck mentioned.

 How to get there: Turn from the Highway in the opposite direction from the village.
 Between the sea and the railway there is a large new road.
 Between the road and the sea there are some small coves with beaches and rocks; some nude bathing there.

 The nudist beach near Kavala, said by my source to be a legal beach, is found near the main road from Kavala to Thessaloniki, 46 kilometres from Kavala at Loutra Elefteron.
 This beach is one of the best nudist beaches in Northern Greece!!
-At the same time it is quite large Following the national road from Kavala to Thessaloniki, in the 44th kilometre you will see signs (in English and Greek) for Thermal Springs baths.
+At the same time it is quite large.
+Following the national road from Kavala to Thessaloniki, in the 44th kilometre you will see signs (in English and Greek) for Thermal Springs baths.
 We go straight on and do not turn.
-After two to two and a half kilometres we turn left in the earth-road next to the sign we see in the second photo.
+After two to two and a half kilometres we turn left into the earth-road next to the sign we see in the second photo.
+The beach has fine sand but the sea is with pebbles.
+That makes it a bit slippery to enter the water.
+Bathing shoes make it easier to enter.
+As it's a remote beach there is no service for trash removal.
+So please take everything back you bring to the beach to keep it clean!!!
+For those who like wild camping or come with a recreational vehicle there is no good space at the nudist beach.
+But coming from Thessaloniki there is a nice bay just before reaching the nudist beach with plenty of space and good for nudism too.

 |You see this sign about 3km before turning left (coming from Kavala )||Turn left (coming from Kavala) when you see this sign|